SentinelsOfMagic/tribal/README.md

 Have a running instance of Mongo
 Add file called '.env' and copy .env.example, replacing Spotify key fields.

+### Deployment

+Hardcoded https redirects need to be set in core.js Put all env variables on Heroku instance
+Provision heroku instance with mLab mongo database

 ### Roadmap

 View the project roadmap [here](LINK_TO_DOC)